FAQ’s: Zululand Endangered Species Monitoring Project

 Q: Do I need Travel Insurance?

-As with any international travel, you are responsible to ensure that you have personal insurance to cover your time in Africa including illness, injury and loss.
+As with any international travel, you are responsible to ensure that you have personal insurance to cover your time in South Africa including illness, injury and loss.
 We suggest that you make use of existing personal insurance policies you may have, which can often be extended to include foreign travel.
 If not, please check with your local travel company and purchase appropriate personal travel insurance.

 - Camera and lots of film or a large memory card – there are plenty of photo opportunities!